funvill/funvill.github.io/_posts/2011-03-19-rgb-led-pov-globe-research.md

 title: RGB LED POV Globe - Research
 date: 2011-03-19 16:31:00
 categories: Projects
-Tags: Arduino burningman Development electronics hardware Interesting LED makerfaire POV project research VHS
+tags:
+- Arduino
+- burningman
+- Development
+- electronics
+- hardware
+- Interesting
+- LED
+- makerfaire
+- POV
+- project
+- research
+- VHS
 ---
 I have decided to create a 64x <a href="http://en.wikipedia.org/wiki/RGB_color_model">RGB</a> <a href="http://en.wikipedia.org/wiki/LED">LED</a> <a href="http://en.wikipedia.org/wiki/Persistence_of_vision">POV</a> Globe for <a href="http://vancouver.makerfaire.ca/">Maker faire</a> and <a href="http://www.burningman.com/">Buring man</a> this year.
 This project is a factor more complex then any other project that I have attempted before, and quite a bit more expensive.